Asperger syndrome

-Asperger syndrome (AS), also known as Asperger's, is a neurodevelopmental condition characterized by significant difficulties in social interaction and nonverbal communication, along with restricted and repetitive patterns of behaviour and interests.
-The syndrome is no longer recognised as a diagnosis in itself, having been merged with other conditions into autism spectrum disorder (ASD).
-It was considered to differ from other diagnoses that were merged into ASD by relatively unimpaired spoken language and intelligence.
+Asperger syndrome (AS), also known as Asperger's syndrome or Asperger's, is a diagnostic label that was historically used to describe a neurodevelopmental disorder characterized by significant difficulties in social interaction and nonverbal communication, along with restricted, repetitive patterns of behavior and interests.
+Asperger syndrome has been merged with other conditions into autism spectrum disorder (ASD) and is no longer a diagnosis in the WHO's ICD-11 or the APA's DSM-5-TR.
+It was considered milder than other diagnoses, which were merged into ASD, due to relatively unimpaired spoken language and intelligence.